Assistant Vice-Principal Dean of Arts and Divinity

 The current Assistant Vice-Principal Dean of Arts and Divinity is Catherine O’Leary.

 Catherine studied International Marketing and Languages at Dublin City University before going on to complete a PhD in Spanish literature at University College Dublin.
-She lectured at Maynooth University from 2000 until 2013, when she moved to St Andrews as Reader in Spanish.
+Her first academic post was at Maynooth University (2000 – 2013), also in Ireland.
+She held various leadership roles there, before moving to St Andrews as Reader in Spanish in 2013.
 She was appointed to Professor in 2018.
+At the University of St Andrews, Catherine previously served as Head of the Spanish Department, Associate Dean of Arts and Divinity, and elected Professorial member of University Court.